Time-dependent flux backgrounds in type IIB supergravity: Discussions

 \subsection{\textit{4.
 Homogeneous, anisotropic, and FLRW cosmologies}}

 Below \eqref{eq:4DmetricAnsatz}, we have discussed the spatial scale factors $e^{6\beta(t(t'))+\alpha_i(t(t'))}$ of the 4D Einstein frame metric in cosmic time $t'$.
 In our constructions, generically the 4D Einstein frame metric is a Bianchi type I universe, i.e., spatially homogeneous yet anisotropic (for references, see \cite{ToledoSesma:2015wxj,Verma:2024lex}).
 However, for flux configurations A and B, our constructions allow all the spatial scale factor exponents $\alpha_i$ to be equal, so the Einstein frame metric takes a spatially flat FLRW form in those cases, as argued in section \ref{subsec:ExplicitSols} along with providing the corresponding choices of constant parameters.
 In contrast, for flux configuration C, only two of the spatial scale factors can be made equal.
-In all our constructions the Ricci scalar of the 4D Einstein frame metric is negative, $\h R^E<0$.
-Due to this, our backgrounds could be viable candidates for a kination epoch in the early universe.
+In all our constructions the Ricci scalar of the 4D Einstein frame metric is negative, $\h R^E<0$.\footnote{In the cases we obtain a 4D FLRW universe ($\alpha_i=\alpha$), one can check that the second derivative of the 3D spatial scale factor w.r.t. the cosmic time $t'$, computed as $e^{-3\beta-\sigma/2}\frac{d}{dt} [e^{-3\beta-\sigma/2}\frac{d}{dt} e^{3\beta+\alpha/2}]$, is negative.} Due to this, our backgrounds could be viable candidates for a kination epoch in the early universe.
 The latter also requires moduli fields in the 4D EFT whose kinetic energy dominates the energy density.
 Recently, \cite{Apers:2024dtn,Apers:2022cyl} studied perturbations of 10D Kasner backgrounds, relating them to rolling moduli in the 4D kination epoch by compactifying on a 6D torus.
 A study of the 4D EFT of the geometric moduli of the 6D internal metric of our constructed backgrounds could therefore be relevant in this context.